-SCIENTIFIC HIGHLITHS (see )
+SCIENTIFIC HIGHLIGHTS (see \)

-1996 In the manuscript published in Endocrinology (#18) an image from the publication was selected for the journal cover, and received a distinguished Scientist Recognition from the National Science Foundation.

-In the manuscript published in Endocrinology (# 29) we presented the first report in which regulation of body weight is linked to the action of a neuronal basic helix-loop-helix transcription factor on prohormone convertase mRNA levels.

-This article has been chosen for a News & Views Editorial for the journal.

-In the manuscript published in the Journal of Clinical Investigation (#32) we demonstrated for the first time that leptin regulates prohormone processing through its action on the family of prohormone convertases.
-This article has been chosen for the Editorial News of the Journal.
+- 1996 In the manuscript published in Endocrinology (#18) an image from this publication was selected for the journal cover, and received a distinguished Scientist Recognition from the National Science Foundation. - 2004 In the manuscript published in Endocrinology (# 29) we presented the first report in which regulation of body weight is linked to the action of a neuronal basic helix-loop-helix transcription factor on prohormone convertase mRNA levels.
+This article was chosen for a News & Views Editorial of the journal. - 2004 In the manuscript published in the Journal of Clinical Investigation (#32) we demonstrated for the first time that leptin regulates prohormone processing through its action on the family of prohormone convertases.
+This article was chosen for the Editorial News of the Journal. - 2004 In the manuscript published in The Proceedings of the National Academy of Sciences (#33) we demonstrated the role of leptin in the anorectic alphamelanocyte-stimulating hormone (MSH).
+This manuscript received much public attention, and was widely cited in the news media nationally and internationally. - 2006 In the manuscript published in Endocrinology (#36), Novel Regulation Mechanism of ProThyrotropin-Releasing Hormone was quoted in the Endocrine News magazine from the Endocrine Society as one of the most relevant research accomplishments of the year. - 2009 In the manuscript published in PLoS one (#49), we showed for the first time the role of Sirt1 in the hypothalamus as a nutrient sensor.
+This manuscript received much public attention, and was cited in more than 60 media outlets nationally and internationally.

-In the manuscript published in The Proceedings of the National Academy of Sciences (#33) we demonstrated the role of leptin in the anorectic alphamelanocyte-stimulating hormone (MSH).
-This manuscript received much public attention, and was widely cited in the news media nationally and internationally.
+2013 In the manuscript published in The Journal of Biological Chemistry (#61) we demonstrated that Changes in brain chemistry sustain obesity.
+This study received much public attention, and was cited in more than 50 media outlets nationally and internationally.